autogluon/fev/README.md

-# fev: Forecast evaluation library
+# fev
+A lightweight library for evaluating time series forecasting models.

 `fev` adds a thin wrapper on top of the Hugging Face (HF) [`datasets`](https://huggingface.co/docs/datasets/en/index) library, resulting in a lightweight but fully functional benchmarking solution.

 Specifically, this package makes it easy to